-- (i) habitat of significant importance to Critically Endangered and/or Endangered species; - (ii) habitat of significant importance to endemic and/or restricted range species; - habitat supporting globally significant concentrations of migratory (iii) species and/or congregatory species; - highly threatened and/or unique ecosystems; and/or (iv) - (v) areas associated with key evolutionary processes "
+- (i) habitat of significant importance to Critically Endangered and/or Endangered species; - (ii) habitat of significant importance to endemic and/or restricted range species; - (iii) habitat supporting globally significant concentrations of migratory species and/or congregatory species; - (iv) highly threatened and/or unique ecosystems; and/or - (v) areas associated with key evolutionary processes "

-As the Angada-Sikidiri transmission line passes in proximity to the Getalsud Dam where several species of migratory birds are reported hence, assessment for Critical Habitat is undertaken as a screening process against the criteria defined within the IFC PS 6 Guidance Note.
-Criterion relevant for triggering the CHA as per IFC PS-6 is presented in Annexure 9
+Movement of IUCN Endangered species viz.
+Indian elephant (Elephas maximus) is reported in some sections of the transmission line corridors and also Irba-Ratu and Irba-Kanke transmission lines pass near Getalsud dam where several species of migratory birds are reported.
+Hence, assessment for Critical Habitat is undertaken as a screening process against the criteria defined within the IFC PS 6 Guidance Note.
+Criterion relevant for triggering the CHA as per IFC PS-6 is presented in Annexure 9 and Candidate Critical Habitat Assessment is presented in Annexure 10.